scy639/Extreme-Two-View-Geometry-From-Object-Poses-with-Diffusion-Models/README.md

 ## Todo List
 - [ ] Check setup; check released version's performance is the same as the version when doing experiments
-- [ ] Upload GSO testset to a cloud drive
+- [x] Upload GSO testset to a cloud drive
 - [ ] Remove unused code; better document and comment
+- [ ] Remove unused package from requirement.txt
 - [ ] Provide command line interface
 - [ ] ...
 <!--  ## Acknowledgements -->